 Parks, recreation spaces, nature preserves, and subsequent programming opportunities important to provide in White Lake Township.
-In addition to the six parks managed and operated by the Township, recreation facilities are located on school properties, properties managed by the State, Metropark system, Oakland County, and private properties with activities like skiing and golf.20 these facilities include neighborhood parks that offer play areas for children near their homes with fields that fulfill the needs of sports teams for both children and adults.
-Community-wide parks provide a destination for the broader community by offering a variety of activities and facilities, including trails, sports fields, and playground equipment.21 In White Lake Township, recreation planning is intended to be participatory and to elicit insights from a large portion of the Township's population.
+In addition to the six parks managed and operated by the Township, recreation facilities are located on school properties, properties managed by the State, Metropark system, Oakland County, and private properties with activities like skiing and golf.

+The park and recreation facilities under the purview of the Township include a wide variety of offerings to ensure patrons of all ages and abilities can participate in recreational opportunities.
+In White Lake Township, these facilities include neighborhood parks that offer play areas for children near their homes with fields that fulfill the needs of sports teams for both children and adults.
+Community-wide parks provide a destination for the broader community by offering a variety of activities and facilities, including trails, sports fields, and playground equipment.
+In White Lake Township, recreation planning is intended to be participatory and to elicit insights from a large portion of the Township's population.
 The Parks and Recreation Committee, Planning Commission, and Township Board are collectively responsible for planning through the master planning and parks and recreation planning processes.
-As the legislative body, the Township Board retains the utmost authority for recreation planning and budgeting.22 The White Lake Township 2023-2027 Parks & Recreation Plan can be accessed on the Township's website.
+As the legislative body, the Township Board retains the utmost authority for recreation planning and budgeting.
+The White Lake Township 2023-2027 Parks & Recreation Plan can be accessed on the Township's website.